kailash-manasarovar/statement/docs/timeline/2024/may.md

 - On the first morning of sessions, I'm stressed and anxious as people have been making sly comments to me continuously.
 - Everyone has left the hall, and I see an Indian-looking fellow grinning at me.
 - He walks over.
-- He has long hair and big grinning white teeth.
-He looks like [Jitendra Das](../early-years/2010.md#why-i-decided-to-be-celibate-for-the-rest-of-my-life).
+- He has long black hair and enormous grinning white teeth.
+- He looks like [Jitendra Das](../early-years/2010.md#why-i-decided-to-be-celibate-for-the-rest-of-my-life).
 No exaggeration.
 - In July 2025, I wonder whether he was supposed to look like Jitendra Das!
 - He tells me he's from Rochdale, Yorkshire; Pakistani rape-gang territory.
 - He grins at me constantly.